Naming convention (programming): Multiple-word identifiers

 A common recommendation is "Use meaningful identifiers."
 A single word may not be as meaningful, or specific, as multiple words.
 Consequently, some naming conventions specify rules for the treatment of "compound" identifiers containing more than one word.

-As most programming languages do not allow whitespace in identifiers, a method of delimiting each word is needed (to make it easier for subsequent readers to interpret which characters belong to which word).
+As most programming languages do not allow whitespace in identifiers, a method of delimiting each word is needed to make it easier for subsequent readers to interpret which characters belong to which word.
 Historically some early languages, notably FORTRAN (1955) and ALGOL (1958), allowed spaces within identifiers, determining the end of identifiers by context.
 This was abandoned in later languages due to the difficulty of tokenization.
 It is possible to write names by simply concatenating words, and this is sometimes used, as in mypackage for Java package names, though legibility suffers for longer terms, so usually some form of separation is used.

 Delimiter-separated words

 One approach is to delimit separate words with a non-alphanumeric character.
 The two characters commonly used for this purpose are the hyphen ("-") and the underscore ("_"); e.g., the two-word name "two words" would be represented as "two-words" or "two_words".

-The hyphen is used by nearly all programmers writing COBOL (1959), Forth (1970), and Lisp (1958); it is also common in Unix for commands and packages, and is used in CSS.
-This convention has no standard name, though it may be referred to as lisp-case or COBOL-CASE (compare Pascal case), kebab-case, brochette-case, or other variants.
-Of these, kebab-case, dating at least to 2012, has achieved some currency since.
+The hyphen is commonly used by when writing COBOL (1959), Forth (1970), and Lisp (1958); it is also common in Unix for commands and packages, and is used in CSS.

 By contrast, languages in the FORTRAN/ALGOL tradition, notably languages in the C and Pascal families, used the hyphen for the subtraction infix operator, and did not wish to require spaces around it (as free-form languages), preventing its use in identifiers.

 An alternative is to use underscores; this is common in the C family (including Python), with lowercase words, being found for example in The C Programming Language (1978), and has come to be known as snake case or snail case.
 Underscores with uppercase, as in UPPER_CASE, are commonly used for C preprocessor macros, hence known as MACRO_CASE, and for environment variables in Unix, such as BASH_VERSION in bash.
 Sometimes this is humorously referred to as SCREAMING_SNAKE_CASE (alternatively SCREAMING_SNAIL_CASE).